Letters from Lodi

 The winemaking practices of Christopher Cellars owner/winemaker Chris Mora applied in the 2021 vintage were also conducive to the grape.

 According to Mr. Mora:

 In 2021 I switched all my winemaking to 100% native fermentation and native malolactic fermentation [i.e., the naturally occurring conversion of sharper malic acid to milder lactic acid].
 We picked the Cinsaut at 21.5 Brix [i.e., sugar reading], really focusing our picking decisions for all our reds on acid.
-I like to consider our winemaking as “low intervention” and allowing the varietal characteristics to come forward.
+I like to consider our winemaking as “low intervention” and allow the varietal characteristics to come forward.

 Above all, however, it is the connection between the Cinsaut grape and AVA (i.e., American Viticultural Area) that is fortuitous.

 Cinsaut is a grape that thrives in wine regions around the world that are characterized by a Mediterranean Climate — marked by cool, rainy winters and warm to hot, bone-dry summers — which describes the Lodi appellation to a T and includes countries all around the Mediterranean Sea.
 No matter how hot the climate, Cinsaut is a grape that produces red wines of great freshness and natural balancing acidity.

 Hence, Cinsaut serves as a key component in blends grown in France's vast Languedoc-Roussillon (where it is blended in reds consisting of Grenache, Carignan, and Syrah), the equally vast Provence (where it is a key ingredient in Grenache or Mourvèdre based rosés) and the Southern Rhône Valley (where it is one of 18 varieties used in Châteauneuf-du-Pape).